upday/upday.github.io/_posts/blog/2016-09-05-model-view-presenter.md

 }
 {% endhighlight %}

-The role of the `unsubscribe` method is to clear all the subscriptions of the Presenter, avoiding memory leaks.
+The role of the `unsubscribe` method is to clear all the subscriptions of the Presenter, thus avoiding memory leaks.

 Apart from `subscribe` and `unsubscribe`, each Presenter exposes other methods, corresponding to the user actions in the View.
 For example, the `AddEditTaskPresenter`, adds methods like `createTask`, that would be called when the user presses the button that creates a new task.
-This ensures that all the user actions and consequently all the UI logic go through the Presenter and then can be unit tested.
+This ensures that all the user actions - and consequently all the UI logic - go through the Presenter and thereby can be unit tested.

 ## Conclusion

-The <a href="https://upday.github.io/blog/model-view-controller/">Model-View-Controller pattern</a> has two main disadvantages: the View has a reference to both the Controller and the Model; and does not provide only one class to handle the UI logic, this responsibility being shared between the Controller and the View or the Model.
-The Model-View-Presenter pattern fixes both of these issues by breaking the connection that the View has with the Model and creating only **one class that handles** everything related to **the presentation of the View** - the Presenter.
-A class that is easy to unit test.
+The <a href="https://upday.github.io/blog/model-view-controller/">Model-View-Controller pattern</a> has two main disadvantages: firstly, the View has a reference to both the Controller and the Model; and secondly, it does not limit the handling of UI logic to a single class, this responsibility being shared between the Controller and the View or the Model.
+The Model-View-Presenter pattern solves both of these issues by breaking the connection that the View has with the Model and creating only **one class that handles** everything related to **the presentation of the View** - the Presenter: a single class that is easy to unit test.